Health Care Guide Information

 Treatment of leukemia:

 As soon as leukemia is confirmed.
-Do not get delayed in getting treatment.
+Do not delay getting treatment.

-Radiation therapy: However, in some chemotherapy regimens, radiation therapy is also administered for better results and remission.
+However, in some cancer treatments, along with chemotherapy regimens, radiation therapy is also administered for better results and remission.
+Such as in an allogenic stem cell transplant specilally in a half-matched stem cell transplant.

 CAR-T. (Chimeric antigen receptor T cell therapy):